stuartduff/wc-invoice-gateway/README.md

 ## Notes

-You may want to change the order status from it's default of **on-hold** to **processing** and send the processing email to the customer.
+You may want to change the order status from it's default of **on-hold** to another status like **processing** or **completed** and send the corresponding email to the customer.
 If so you can use this filter below by adding it to a themes functions.php file.

 https://gist.github.com/stuartduff/b805d997aeea1169569a1b76ba2ea08a